janosrusiczki/rusiczki.net/_posts/2003/2003-03-24-oscar-bla-bla-part-iii.markdown

 title: Oscar Bla Bla - Part III
 date: 2003-03-24 06:03:11.000000000 +01:00
 categories:
   - general
+  - movies
+  - oscars
 ---

 Woaaa!!!
 Now this was an antiwar speech!
 It gave me the shivers!!!
 But somehow I knew this would happen.
 It was a great speech.
 He's got some guts.

 And of course that Steve Martin made a joke about it.

 Look.
 There's Kevin Spacey.
 Too bad he haven't done anything worthy this year...
 Hehe.
 Shrek found a practical use for the statuette it seems.

-"This is his ass, these are my lips. *KISS*" :-)
+"This is his ass, these are my lips. _KISS_" :-)

 Another technical award for Chicago.